 Your taxes are calculated based on the assessed value of your property, as determined and reported by the Municipal Property Assessment Corporation (MPAC).
 MPAC reports to us among other data, the assessed owner and address, the value and the property class of the property.

 Each year, following its budget setting process, the Town approves tax rates for each property class.

 The Municipal Act requires that your interim bill be based on 50 per cent of your prior year taxes, and the final billing issued in June/July is calculated using your assessed value and the approved tax rate, less the interim billing amount.
 Both the interim billing and the final billing must be paid to satisfy your property tax obligation for the year.

-The 2018 final property tax bills have been mailed.
-In the event that you require your final property tax bill re-issued or would like to know your account balance please contact Access Aurora at 905-727-1375.
-Please note that Access Aurora is open Monday to Friday from 8:30 a.m. to 4:30 p.m. and on Tuesdays until 8:30 p.m.
+The 2019 interim tax bills have been mailed.
+In the event you require your interim property tax bill re-issued or would like to know your account balance, please contact Access Aurora at (905) 727-1375.
+Please note Access Aurora is open Monday to Friday 8:30 a.m. to 4:30 p.m. and on Tuesdays until 8:30 p.m.

 Property taxes are due from the originally assessed owner or from any subsequent owner.
 If you have sold the property on which these taxes are levied, kindly forward the bill to the new owner or return it to Aurora Town Hall.

 The Town of Aurora offers the convenience of three pre-authorized payment plans: